 The elaborately decorated resting place of the powerful Daté feudal lords.
 Guidance is available in English.

-Daté Masamune, the founder of Sendai City and known as The One-Eyed Dragon, are buried in this mausoleum complex.
+Daté Masamune, the founder of Sendai City and known as The One-Eyed Dragon, is buried in this mausoleum complex.
 There are several monuments and structures with remarkable designs incorporating gold and colorful patterns.